ember-learn/guides-source/guides/release/using-typescript/getting-started.md

+**Note:** 🚧 This section is under construction! 🏗️ The content here may not be fully up to date!

 To start a new Ember project with TypeScript, you can add the `--typescript` flag when you run [`ember new`](../../getting-started/quick-start):

 ```bash